PingBackHome/PingBackHome.github.io/_posts/2024-04-25-THM-AgentT.md

 ---

-_Exploring the PingBackHome challenge on TryHackMe, we initiate with an Nmap scan, encounter a web server, and delve into exploiting PHP 8.0.1-dev_
+_Join me on an exhilarating journey through the PingBackHome challenge on TryHackMe, where we navigate the depths of cybersecurity, uncovering vulnerabilities, and mastering the art of exploitation to seize control_

 ## RECON